Skylinesec/ISO27001_GRC_Risk_Assessment/README.md

 * BSI Cloud Computing Compliance Criteria Catalogue (C5)
 * Risk assessment and risk treatment principles

 The objective is not to perform a formal ISO 27001 audit or certification assessment.
-Instead, this project demonstrates **how a junior security professional can identify information-security risks, assess their potential impact, select appropriate treatments, and map security measures to relevant controls.**
+Instead, this project demonstrates:

+**✨how a junior security professional can identify information-security risks, assess their potential impact, select appropriate treatments, and map security measures to relevant controls.✨**

 ---